jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **CAS**: Central Authentication Service (an SSO implementation)
 - **Content-dependent control**: Content-dependent access control adds additional criteria beyond identification and authentication: the actual content the subject is attempting to access; all employees of an org may have access to the HR database to view their accrued sick time and vacation time, but should an employee attempt to access the content of the CIO's HR record, access is denied
 - **Context-dependent access control**: applies additional context before granting access, with time as a commonly used context
-- **Crossover Error Rate** (CER): identifies the accuracy of a biometric method, and is the point at which false acceptance rate (FAR or Type 2) equals the false rejection rate (FRR or Type 1) for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
+- **Crossover Error Rate (CER)**: identifies the accuracy of a biometric method, and is the point at which false acceptance rate (FAR or Type 2) equals the false rejection rate (FRR or Type 1) for a given sensor, in a given system and context; it is the optimal point of operation if the potential impacts of both types of errors are equivalent
 - **Cross-Site Request Forgery (CSRF)**: (AKA XSRF) an attack that forces authenticated users to submit a request to a Web application against which they are currently authenticated
 - **FRR**: False Rejection Rate (Type 1) incorrectly denying authentication to a legit identity and therefore denying access
 - **FAR**: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis
 - **Ethical Wall**: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
 - **IDaaS**: cloud-based service that broker IAM functions to target systems on customers' premise and/or in the cloud
-- **Identity proofing**: proving ussers are who they claim to be;process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person; identity proofing includes knowledge-based authentication and cognitive passwords, where a user is asked a series of questions that only they would know
+- **Identity proofing**: proving users are who they claim to be;process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person; identity proofing includes knowledge-based authentication and cognitive passwords, where a user is asked a series of questions that only they would know
 - **Knowledge-based authentication (KBA)**: process of asking a user a series of questions based on their history that is recorded in authoritative sources; e.g. a bank asks a customer a series of questions about past addresses they've lived, and current payment amounts for car/mortgage
 - **Objects**: things a subject accesses, such as files; a user is a subject who accesses objects while performing some action or accomplishing a task
 - **Passwords authentication**: the weakest form of authentication, but password policies help increase security by enforcing complexity and history requirements